iansAToasificationDOTorg/iansAToasificationDOTorg/RollyPolly.md

 href="https://www.gallagher.eu/en_export/installation-fence-spider"
 target="_new">TumbleWheel</a>

-RollyPolly is based on the
+RollyPoley is based on the
 Gallagher TumbleWheel but
 RollyPolly has no plastic
 parts and can be maintained